dosullivan123/WebProgrammingCW/README.md

 The users will have the ability to pick what damage type there take uses.
 However this will work like a rock, paper, scissors system in which your type of damage will be super effective against certain other tanks but you will also be super vulnerable to one other damage type.

+Branches:
+I created a new branch of git for myself where i will upload.
+We should all have our own ones, instead of all commiting to master.
+We will commit things we all agree to onto the master branch